 - It can be friendlier to the environment.

 The same reasons that make bison meat a healthier option also make raising them friendlier to the environment.
-After all, conventional methods of raising cattle—such as setting up feedlots—have been blamed for worsening pollution.
+After all, conventional methods of raising cattle-such as setting up feedlots-have been blamed for worsening pollution.
 Compare that to most bison, which are still grass-fed.
 As bison graze on the grass, they prevent these plants from overgrowing and upsetting the ecological balance of a certain area.
+All you would need is to have proper cattle management software to keep track of the herd and the products that would come out of the farm and you are set!

 - It’s not hard to cook.